 If the entire eyeball is not damaged, your surgeon may prefer evisceration.
 This involves partial removal of the eye contents.
 It’s also less invasive and has a quicker recovery time.

 Radiotherapy is an alternative to eye removal.
-During radiotherapy, the doctor kills the eye tumor by subjecting the tissues to radiation.
+The doctor kills the eye tumor during radiotherapy by subjecting the tissues to radiation.

-According to research, plaque radiotherapy is a viable alternative to enucleation in people with juxtapapillary choroidal melanoma (tumor within 1 mm of the optic disc).7
+According to research, plaque radiotherapy is a viable alternative to enucleation in people with juxtapapillary choroidal melanoma (a tumor within 1 mm of the optic disc).7

 Secondary Orbital Implant Surgery